vusophie/seg4105_playground/README.md

 ### What format will I use?
-Mad-Sad-Glad format will be used.
-Team members will express what made them mad, sad, and glad during the iteration.
+4Ls (Loved, Learned, Lacked, Longed for) format will be used.
+Team members will express what they loved, learned, lacked and longed for during the iteration.
 We will then explore emotions and perceptions to improve team dynamics.

 ### How will I make it engaging?